Risk-tiered review

 Support is a relationship, not a transaction — so the controls protect both the customer and your brand:

-See AI Power LabCommon questions
+See AI Training & EnablementCommon questions

 It drafts from your approved sources — help docs, policies, and past resolved tickets — and cites where the answer came from.
 It doesn't invent policies, and uncertain cases are flagged for a person.